 \subsection{Results}

-To compress the images, three different sets of parameters were chosen for HOSVD: $r_1=100$, $r_2=100$, $r_3=3$ (a); $r_1=200$, $r_2=200$, $r_3=3$ (b); and $r_1=600$, $r_2=600$, $r_3=3$ (c).
-The CR values observed from HOSVD were used as parameters for \textit{ten}SVD to obtain comparable results in terms of memory cost.\\ In Figures~\ref{fig:5.1}, \ref{fig:5.2}, and \ref{fig:5.3}, the reconstructed images are displayed, with HOSVD results shown on the upper side and \textit{ten}SVD results on the bottom side.
-The different scenarios demonstrate that both algorithms provide the same accuracy in terms of quality.
+To compress the images, three different sets of parameters are chosen for HOSVD, $r_1=100$, $ r_2=100$, $ r_3=3$ (a), $r_1=200$, $ r_2=200$, $ r_3=3$ (b), $r_1=600$, $ r_2=600$, $ r_3=3$ (c), and CR values observed by \textit{t-}HOSVD are used as parameters into \textit{ten}SVD in order to get comparable results in term of memory cost.\\ In Figures~\ref{fig:5.1},~\ref{fig:5.2}, and~\ref{fig:5.3} are shown the reconstructed images with HOSVD (upper side) and \textit{ten}SVD (bottom side).
+The different scenarios show that both algorithms ensure the same accuracy in term of quality.\\

-In Table~\ref{tab:compression}, all diagnostic measures are summarized.
-It is clear that all scenarios show very comparable values in terms of accuracy and quality, as demonstrated in Figures~\ref{fig:5.1}, \ref{fig:5.2}, and \ref{fig:5.3}.
-However, with fixed compression ratios, it is evident that \textit{ten}SVD consistently provides better efficiency.
-Specifically, it is four times faster than HOSVD for the Veiled Christ and 26 times faster for the Doryphoros of Polykleitos, with both results based on scenario (c).
+In Table~\ref{tab:compression} all diagnostic measures are summarized.
+It is clear that all scenarios show very comparable values in term of accuracy and quality as well as showed into Figures~\ref{fig:5.1}~\ref{fig:5.2}~\ref{fig:5.3}, but with fixed compression ratios, it is possible to observe that \textit{ten}SVD assure always best results in term of efficiency.
+It is four 4 times faster than \textit{t-}HOSVD for the Veilled Christ and 26 times faster for the Dorophos, both results is given for scenario (c).

 Regarding the Olympic Games Paris 2024 videos, a fixed set of parameters was analyzed: $r_1=30, \ r_2=300, \ r_3=300, \ r_4=3$.
 The HOSVD yielded the following metrics: MSE$=0.0013$, ERR$= 0.0594$, PSNR$=28$, CR$=41 \%$.
 In contrast, \textit{ten}SVD analyzed the same compression ratio, producing comparable metrics: MSE$=0.0036$, ERR$= 0.0952$, PSNR$=24$The \textit{ten}SVD algorithm was approximately 2.5 times faster than HOSVD (22.024 seconds vs. 54.403 seconds).
 In Figure~\ref{fig:6ee} presents the original frames 1, 10, 15, 20, and 30 (on the left side), the reconstructed frames after HOSVD (in the center), and the reconstructed frames after applying \textit{ten}SVD (on the right side).